Modern Olympics was a revival of the ancient games held every four years at Olympia.

 Drama in the Olympics

 Summer Olympics has its share of drama.

 The 1936 Summer Olympics was held in Berlin and was attended by Adolf Hitler (who promoted the supremacy of the Aryan race).
 Jesse Owens, a black athlete from the USA, won four Gold medals : 100m, 200m, 4 x 100m relay, and Long Jump.

-The drama occurred in the Long Jump event.
+The drama supposedly occurred in the Long Jump event.
 Jesse Owens was having some problems in the Long Jump when the German competitor Lang advised him to leave about six inches gap behind the broad to prevent overstepping and getting disqualified.
 Jesse took the advice, regained his poise and went on to win the Long Jump Gold.
-It was a mark of true sportsmanship.
+(One article stated that Jessie Owens later retracted his story.)

 1972 Olympics in Munich saw both good and bad.